 Published July 11, 2012

-WASHINGTON – Democrats fell short in efforts Wednesday to block cuts to the food stamp program as the House Agriculture Committee moved ahead on a half-trillion-dollar bill to fund farm and nutrition programs over the next five years.
-Similarly, a Republican attempt to make deeper cuts to the program was defeated.
+Democrats fell short in efforts Wednesday to block cuts to the food stamp program as the House Agriculture Committee moved ahead on a half-trillion-dollar bill to fund farm and nutrition programs over the next five years.

-The program that helps feed 46 million people at a cost of near $80 billion a year, about 80 percent of farm bill spending, was the dominant issue as committee members tried to advance one of the larger and more expensive bills that Congress is taking up this year.
+The program that helps feed 46 million people at a cost of near $80 billion a year was the dominant issue as committee members tried to advance one of the larger and more expensive bills that Congress is taking up this year.
 Democrats insisted that any cuts to the Supplemental Nutrition Assistance Program would result in people going hungry.
 Republicans said they were merely trying to bring efficiency to a program to ensure that anyone who is qualified for food benefits will receive them.